Managed keys

-Hashproof generates and rotates signing keys on your behalf.
-Keys are isolated per tenant, never leave the signing service, and rotate without invalidating existing manifests.
+Hashproof holds the signing keys on your behalf.
+Keys never leave the signing service.

 MANAGED SIGNING

-Hashproof signs C2PA 2.x manifests with managed, per-tenant keys.
-Ed25519 + ML-DSA-65 hybrid signatures, hourly Merkle anchoring to Base L2, and IPFS CIDv1 storage.
+Hashproof signs C2PA 2.x manifests with managed keys.
+ES256 signatures, Merkle batch inclusion proofs, and computed content-address CIDs.
 One endpoint: POST /v1/sign.

-Four properties of every signed manifest.
-None of them are optional; none of them require additional configuration.
+Four properties of the signing pipeline.
+None of them require additional configuration.

-Hashproof generates and rotates signing keys on your behalf.
-Keys are isolated per tenant, never leave the signing service, and rotate without invalidating existing manifests.
+Hashproof holds the signing keys on your behalf.
+Keys never leave the signing service.

 01

-Send the asset (image, audio, video, document) to /v1/sign with optional assertions and a title.
-Multipart form data; up to 100 MB per request on Scale.
+Send the asset (image, audio, video, document) to /v1/sign with a title.
+Multipart form data; up to 50 MB per request.

 02

-The signing service hashes the asset, builds a C2PA 2.x claim, and signs with the tenant-scoped Ed25519 + ML-DSA-65 hybrid key.
-The raw key never leaves the enclave.
+The signing service hashes the asset, builds a C2PA 2.x claim, and signs with the service-held ES256 key, adding an ML-DSA-65 assertion.
+The raw key never leaves the signing service.

 03